-For our Secondary courses we work in partnership with The University of Derby and David Nieper Academy to provide bespoke School Direct teaching programmes.
+For our Primary and Secondary courses we work in partnership with The University of Derby to provide bespoke School Direct teaching programmes.
 Students are immersed in school practice for the duration of their course, spending days at the University to build on knowledge, experience and expertise.

-Offering practical classroom experience throughout, our course helps students join a new generation of talented secondary school teachers.
+Offering practical classroom experience throughout, our courses help students join a new generation of talented school teachers.

 All trainee teachers are mentored by a teacher and University tutor.

 As a fully inclusive school and Inclusion Quality Mark (IQM) Centre of Excellence (CoE), we support candidates with disabilities and other needs as long as all our entry requirements can be met.

 You can't apply for this course because it currently has no vacancies.
 To find courses with vacancies, change your search settings to 'Only courses with vacancies'.

 You’ll also need to choose a training location – select the relevant location name on the application form.

 For questions about this course you should contact the training provider using the contact details above.